Rel-incode/CristianaSantos/index.md

 #### Privacy and Data Protection

 Gray, C., **Santos, C.**, Bielova, N., Toth, M., & Clifford, D. (2020).
 Dark Patterns and the Legal Requirements of Consent Banners: An Interaction Criticism Perspective.
-Accepted at HCI2021 (ArXiv, abs/2009.10194).
+Accepted at [HCI2021](https://hal.inria.fr/hal-03117307)

  **Santos C.**, Bielova N., & Matte C. (2020).
 Are cookie banners indeed compliant with the law?
 Deciphering EU legal requirements on consent and technical means to verify compliance of cookie banners, [International Journal of Technology and Regulation](https://doi.org/10.26116/techreg.2020.009), 91-135.